aminulmizi/aminulmizi.github.io/_projects/RC-CAR.md

 </code>
     </pre>
     </blockquote>
-This code is much easier to read and locate any issues.
+This code is much easier to read.
 After defining the left and right motor pins you would now be able to call any of the functions created for both motors, e.g <code>motor_left.moveF()</code>.
 This script can also be found on GitHub <a href="https://github.com/aminulmizi/L298N.py">here</a> as 'L298N_V2.py'.
 <br>Below is a video displaying car going forwards, backwards, rotating right and left using the script
     <figure>
         <img src="https://i.imgur.com/E0gyWHo.gif" alt="RC-Car in action" style="width:300px;height:350px;"/>